 ICC World Cup 2023 Schedule, Match Fixtures

-The date of the first match of the ICC Men’s Cricket World Cup 2023 has not been fixed yet but it is sure that the Cricket World Cup 2023 will start in October 2023.
+The date of the first match of the ICC Men’s Cricket World Cup 2023 has not been fixed yet but it is sure that the Cricket World Cup 2023 will start on 5th October 2023.
 ICC World Cup 2023 will be the same as it happened from 1992 to 2019.
 Like always ten teams will be part of the match, at the end, four teams will go to the semi-finals and later two will play in the finals.

 The top eight teams, including the Indian team, will automatically qualify while the other two teams will qualify for the ICC Cricket World Cup Super League Match.
 This time in the World Cup 2023, the entire matches will be held in India, for which all those cricket grounds have been booked where cricket fans will watch the World Cup.

 ICC Cricket World Cup 2023 Qualified Teams

 India, Afghanistan, Australia, Bangladesh, England, Pakistan, West Indies, and New Zealand have qualified and progressed to the 2023 World Cup.
 The remaining teams Sri Lanka, Ireland, South Africa, Zimbabwe, and the Netherlands qualify for the 2023 Cricket World Cup Qualifier from which 2 teams will reach the 2023 World Cup.